rhpo/Firefox/README.md

-# firefox
+# Firefox: Clone
+All Firefox default webpages in one repository.

-A firefox default webpages clones written in HTML, CSS and JS...
+### A firefox default webpages clone written in HTML, CSS and JS...

 ## This repository contains all default firefox pages like:
 + New Tab